henriquekrah1/Instagram-Post-Downloader/README.md

 # Instagram-Post-Downloader

 A **simple Instagram post downloader** built with **Puppeteer**.
 This script allows users to download all images from any public post (or private post if logged in) and saves them in a structured folder based on the username.
+It saves posts without using Instagram's API, often overcomplicating things.
+Instead, it saves images almost like a screenshot, working more smoothly and with less issues.

 ## 📌 Features
 ✅ **Downloads all images from an Instagram post**